 *AHCMC is no longer administering Capital Grants for arts and humanities organizations*

-For more information about the FY21 Capital Grant process, please contact the Montgomery County Community Grants Office at email@example.com or use the hotline number (240) 777-7935.
+For more information about Capital Grants, please contact the Montgomery County Community Grants Office or visit their website: https://www.montgomerycountymd.gov/COUNCIL/grants/council_grants.html.

 To apply, organizations must submit a cover letter that contains the following: